 Based on the area of application of the device, eInfochips can identify required tests and compatibility for GMS licensing.
 To expedite the licensing process, eInfochips can verify the CTS and CTS verifier test suit on the products and help in fixing any issue reported by CTS, before the product verification is executed by Google-authorized 3PL Company.

-Once the customer obtains MADA from Google, eInfochips can help resolve any run time technical query required to obtain GMS license for the product.
+Once the customer obtains MADA from Google, eInfochips can also support in resolving any run time technical query required to obtain GMS license for the product.

-Are you interested in GMS licensing for your planned Android device, contact us.
+Are you interested in obtaining GMS license for your planned Android device?
+Contact us.